dr-montasir/mathlab/README.md

 or

-Add the following line to your `Cargo.toml` file with the specified version, then run `cargo build`:
+Add the following line to your `Cargo.toml` file with the specified version:

 ```toml
 mathlab = "MAJOR.MINOR.PATCH"